 Once you have made a commitment to resolve your issues through mediation, you will want to rule out any attorney who is not settlement oriented.
 Your goal is to partner with someone who shares your interest in collaborative solutions.
 On the other hand, even when both parties are committed to mediation, court intervention cannot always be avoided.
 Unless you have already agreed on virtually everything and are consulting with an attorney solely to finalize your MSA, it is a good idea to have an attorney who will be assertive in protecting your interests in court if that proves necessary.

 Initial Attorney Consultations

 Before consulting with an attorney, take some time to clarify your goals for the outcome of your case, and begin to educate yourself on New Jersey divorce law.
-(You can find ample information on the Weinberger Divorce & Family Law website.)
+(You can find ample information on the Weinberger Divorce & Family Law Group, LLC website.)
 Understanding what may be involved in your case can help you decide how much attorney assistance you are likely to need.
-You can then take advantage of the free initial consultations many attorneys offer to screen two or three candidates.
-Talking to a few different attorneys is also a good way to get perspective on your case.
+You can then schedule an initial consultations to get answers and plan your next steps.